SysBioInra/bipsim/README.md

 bipsim-1.0/README
 ```

-You can run sample simulations by followin instructions in
+You can run sample simulations by following instructions in
 ```
 simulations/README
 ```